 Dr. Mara E. Karlin

-Dr. Karlin was on the defense policy team for the Biden-Harris Transition, was Director of Strategic Studies and an Associate Professor at the Johns Hopkins University School of Advanced International Studies (SAIS), and a Nonresident Senior Fellow at the Brookings Institution.
+Dr. Karlin was on the defense policy team for the Biden-Harris Transition.
+She was also Director of Strategic Studies and an Associate Professor at the Johns Hopkins University School of Advanced International Studies (SAIS), as well as a Nonresident Senior Fellow at the Brookings Institution.
 She was on the 2018 National Defense Strategy Commission staff and a member of the Congressionally appointed Syria Study Group.
 Previously, she served in national security roles for five U.S. secretaries of defense, including Deputy Assistant Secretary of Defense for Strategy and Force Development, Principal Director for Strategy, and Levant Director.
 In these positions, she advised on strategic planning, defense policy and budgeting, future conflicts, and regional security affairs in the Middle East and Asia.

 Dr. Karlin started her government career as a civil servant in the Office of the Secretary of Defense and has received the Secretary of Defense Meritorious Civilian Service Award.
 She earned an undergraduate degree from Tulane University and a master’s degree and Ph.D. in Strategic Studies from Johns Hopkins University’s School of Advanced International Studies.
 She is the author of two books on defense policy and military history.